kaylamuraoka/Note_Taker_Express_App/README.md

 - [**express**](https://expressjs.com/) is the most widely used Node.js server framework, this allows us to create our own server-side APIs.

+- [**Generate Unique ID**](https://www.npmjs.com/package/generate-unique-id) is used to generate a unique random ID string because each note needs a unique id when it's saved into our database.

 To initialize your project and install these required dependencies, open a command prompt at the project's directory and run:

 ```
 npm init -y  // initialize the project with NPM
 npm install express  // for express dependencies
+npm install generate-unique-id  // for generate unique id dependencies
 ```

 ## Usage